Bhutan Discovered - 7 Days

 Paro / Tiger's Nest Monastery

-After an early breakfast followed by a short drive, prepare for your hike to see the legendary Taktsang (Tiger's Nest) – a magnificent monastery, clinging on a rock cliff 900 metres above the valley floor.
-After approximately 1 hour ascending the mountainside, reach a small teahouse that has a wonderful panoramic view of the temple and the ideal place to enjoy lunch.
-For those interested, it’s possible to get a closer view by hiking another 45 minutes to 1 hour (each direction) to reach the small chorten directly across from the temple.
-Anyone not interested in hiking any further can relax at the teahouse and enjoy the view.
-In the evening, after returning to Paro, experience Bhutanese hospitality and a taste of tradition with a home-cooked meal at a local farmhouse.
-Soak up the friendly atmosphere and consider taking an optional hot stone bath.
-A great way to relax after your hiking, this bath is a form of traditional Bhutanese medicine where fresh river water is mixed with local herbs and heated with fire-roasted river stones.
-A soak in these soothing waters is bound to revive and relax you.
+After an early breakfast followed by a short drive, prepare for your hike to see the legendary Taktsang (Tiger's Nest) – a magnificent monastery, clinging on a rock cliff 900 m above the Paro valley floor.
+After ascending the mountainside, you’ll reach a small teahouse with a panoramic view of the temple where you’ll stop for lunch.
+If you’re interested, you can get a closer view by hiking another 45 minutes to 1 hour (each direction) to reach the small chorten directly across from the temple.
+Otherwise, you can simply relax at the teahouse and enjoy the view.
+Return to Paro in the evening, then experience Bhutanese hospitality and a taste of tradition with a home-cooked meal at a local farmhouse.
+Soak up the friendly atmosphere and consider taking an optional hot stone bath – a form of traditional Bhutanese medicine where fresh river water is mixed with local herbs and heated with fire-roasted river stones.
+After today’s hike, a soak in these soothing waters is bound to revive and relax you.

 Day 7